kserve/kserve/python/kfserving/docs/KFServingClient.md

 KFServing = KFServingClient()
 KFServing.get('flower-sample', namespace='kubeflow')
 ```
-The API also support watching the specified KFService or all KFService in the namespace.
+The API also support watching the specified InferenceService or all InferenceService in the namespace.
 ```python
 from kfserving import KFServingClient

 KFServing = KFServingClient()
 KFServing.get('flower-sample', namespace='kubeflow', watch=True, timeout_seconds=120)
 ```
 The outputs will be as following.
-Stop watching if KFService reaches the optional specified `timeout_seconds` or once the KFService overall status `READY` is `True`.
+Stop watching if InferenceService reaches the optional specified `timeout_seconds` or once the InferenceService overall status `READY` is `True`.
 ```sh
 NAME                 READY      DEFAULT_TRAFFIC CANARY_TRAFFIC  URL
 flower-sample        Unknown                                    http://flower-sample.kubeflow.example.com